eficode-academy/oidc-oauth2-katas/oidc-in-spas.md

 <details>
 <summary>:bulb: The SPA links HTML buttons with code explicitly in Javascript code instead of embedding it in the HTML.
 Why could that be?</summary>
-This is because the Content-Security-Policy did not allow in-line Javascript in HTML code.
+This is because the Content-Security-Policy set by the CDN did not allow in-line Javascript in HTML code.
 This is to protect against cross-site injection attacks.
 </details>

 When clicking the `Login` button, the SPA calls the `doBFFLogin()`